jlmelville/uwot/README.md

 optimization, which is the same approach that [LargeVis](https://github.com/lferry007/LargeVis) takes.

-You can (and should) adjust the number of threads via the `n_threads` parameter;
+You can (and should) adjust the number of threads via the `n_threads`, which controls the nearest neighbor and smooth knn calibration, and the `n_sgd_threads` parameter, which controls the number of threads used during optimization.
+For the `n_threads`, the default is half of whatever RcppParallel thinks should be the default.
+For `n_sgd_threads` the default is `0`, which ensures reproducibility of results with a fixed seed.
-for now, the default is half of whatever RcppParallel thinks should be the default.

 I have also exposed the `grain_size` parameter.
 If a thread would process less than `grain_size` number of items, then no multithreading is carried out.
-Set `n_threads = 0` to use the previous non-threaded search; with `n_threads = 1`, you get the new multi-threaded code but with only one thread.

 I've not experienced any problems with using multiple threads for a little while, but if you have any problems with crashing sessions, please file an